svarz/Scratch/README.md

 !TODO!
-create prototype and logo, decide on site architecture, decide on web features.
+Decide on site architecture, decide on web features.

+AT DEVELOPMENT:
+Code mobile-first, then add media queries to edit desktop page appearence for PCs.